Béla Károlyi: Early coaching career

-In his senior year at the college, Károlyi coached the women's gymnastics team, whose star was Márta Erőss.
+During his senior year at the college, Károlyi coached the women's gymnastics team, whose star was Márta Erőss.
 They later started a relationship and married in 1963.
-They moved to a small town in the coal-mining region where Béla had grown up, where they started a gymnastics class in the elementary school.
-Later they were invited by the government to create a national school for gymnastics.
+They moved to a small town in the coal-mining region where Béla had grown up, where they started a gymnastics class at the town's elementary school.
+Later the government invited them to create a national school for gymnastics.

-Romania's famed centralized training program has its roots in the 1950s; Károlyi helped develop the program further in the late 1960s and early 1970s.
+Romania's famed centralized training program has its roots in the 1950s; Bela Károlyi helped develop the program further in the late 1960s and early 1970s.
 He worked as a coach at the boarding school in Gheorghe Gheorghiu-Dej (now named Oneşti), training young girls specially chosen for their athletic potential.
 One of the first students at the school was six-year-old Nadia Comăneci, who lived near the town and commuted from home.

 Károlyi debuted as an international coach in 1974.
 He had to persuade the Romanian gymnastics federation to have Comăneci and his other athletes named to the 1975 European Championships and the 1976 Olympic team, because the federation favored athletes from the competing Dinamo club in Bucharest.
-At the 1976 Summer Olympics in Montreal, he was head coach of the Romanian squad, and most of the members of the team were Gheorghe Gheorghiu-Dej athletes.
-The team took the silver medal, and Comăneci was one of the outstanding performers of the Games, scoring the first-ever perfect 10 in Olympic competition.
-Altogether, the Romanians won seven medals in Montreal: three gold, two silver, and two bronze.
+At the 1976 Summer Olympics in Montreal, Canada, he was the head coach of the Romanian squad; most of the members of the team were Gheorghe Gheorghiu-Dej athletes.
+The team earned the silver medal.
+Comăneci was one of the outstanding performers of the Games, scoring the first-ever perfect 10 in Olympic competition.
+Altogether, they won seven medals in Montreal: three gold, two silver, and two bronze.
 After Comăneci's astounding success in Montreal, Károlyi's importance as a coach was recognized.
-He was named head coach of the Romanian team at the 1980 Olympics.
-However, he came under fire from Romanian officials because of his score protests at several international meets, including the 1980 Olympics.
+He was named head coach of the Romanian team at the 1980 Olympics in Moscow, USSR.

-Defecting to the United States

-After the Olympics, Károlyi again clashed with Romanian Federation officials, and tension escalated.
-During a 1981 gymnastics tour, Romanian team choreographer Géza Pozsár and the Károlyis defected and sought political asylum in the United States, temporarily leaving their seven-year-old daughter Andrea with relatives in Romania.
-They settled in Texas.